Ksuryateja/AdvExGAN/README.md

 AdvExGAN is a DCGAN that generates the perturbations and  hence generates the adversarial example.
 AdvExGAN actually takes the original image as an input and outputs the perturbation.

-This is a more simplified version of the https://github.com/joeybose/atgan.
-You can follow that repositary for a more detailed explanation.

 # LOSS :